infinum/eightshift-docs/website/blog/2022-05-10-acf-in-a-project.md

 hide_table_of_contents: false
 ---

-If you've worked with WordPress for long enough, you've heard of the **_Advanced Custom Fields_** plugin (**_ACF_** for short).
-While the use of blocks has simplified content editing, making meta fields less of a necessity, there are still cases in which meta fields are very useful.
+If you've worked with WordPress for a long time, you've heard of the **_Advanced Custom Fields_** plugin (**_ACF_** for short).
+While the use of blocks has simplified content editing, thus making meta fields less of a necessity, there are still cases in which meta fields are very useful.
 <!--truncate-->

 ## Ways of registering ACF fields